Transfer your pension

 Transferring your pension to a non-registered UK pension scheme or an ‘unrecognised’ overseas scheme will mean you’ll pay tax on the transfer.

 Legally you must get financial advice if you want to transfer from a:

 - defined benefit pension worth more than £30,000

 - defined contribution pension worth more than £30,000 with a guarantee about what you’ll be paid when you retire (eg a guaranteed annuity rate)

 If you have a final salary or career average pension (‘defined benefit’), you would need to transfer it to a defined contribution pension to be able to choose one of the pension options.

-Some defined benefit pensions don’t allow you to transfer out – ask your scheme administrator.
+Not all defined benefit pensions allow you to transfer out – ask your scheme administrator.

 If someone contacts you unexpectedly and says they can help you transfer your pot it’s likely to be a pension scam.